YenchiSomnambule/louisblanc.github.io/README.md

 ![thinkorswim](image/thinkorswim2.png)

-Utilizing advanced trading platforms such as TradingView and thinkorswim, I engaged in financial derivatives trading which played a pivotal role in advancing our clients' portfolios.
+Utilizing advanced trading platforms such as TradingView and Thinkorswim, I engaged in financial derivatives trading which played a pivotal role in advancing our clients' portfolios.
 These platforms enabled precise analysis and execution of complex trading strategies, integrating seamlessly with our existing systems to bolster our analytical capabilities.

 ![dashboard](image/dashboard2.png)